A queueing model with independent arrivals, and its fluid and diffusion limits: Diffusion Approximations

-and $\tilde{W}$ is a Brownian motion independent of $W^0$ and $W$.
+where \( g(t) = F(t)(1-F(t)) + \sigma^2 \mu^3 \bar{B}(t), \) $\tilde{W}$ is a standard Brownian motion process, $\t^* := \frac{1}{\m}$ and $\vee$ is the $\max$ operator.
 Thus, the process $\hat{X}$ can also be interpreted as a time-changed Brownian motion on the interval $[-T_0,T]$, and its sample path is a constant on $(T,\infty)$.
-In the rest of this section, we will use Skorokhod's almost sure representation theorem \cite{Sk56,Wh01b}, and replace the random processes above that converge in distribution by those defined on a new probability space that have the same distribution as the original processes and converge almost surely.
+In the rest of this section, we will use Skorokhod's almost sure representation theorem \cite{Sk56,Wh01b}, and replace the random processes above that converge in distribution by those defined on a common probability space that have the same distribution as the original processes and converge almost surely.
 The requirements for the almost sure representation are mild; it is sufficient that the underlying topological space is Polish (a separable and complete metric space).
 We note without proof that the space $\sD_{\lim}$, as defined in this paper, is Polish when endowed with the $M_1$ topology.
-This conclusion follows from Theorem 2.6 of \cite{Wh80} and the fact that the proof there extends easily to the case of $M_1$ topology.
+This conclusion follows from \cite{Wh01}.
 The authors in \cite{MaMa95} also point out that \cite{Po76} has a more general proof of this fact.

 We conclude that we can replace the weak convergence in \eqref{lim:diffusion-ASV} by